1. BigRentz

 What Is Adaptive Reuse?

 Adaptive reuse is the act of finding a new purpose for an existing structure.
-For example, taking an old navy barracks and turning it into a high school would be the process of adaptive reuse.
+For example, taking old Navy barracks and turning them into a high school would be the process of adaptive reuse.

 When considering whether to undertake an adaptive reuse project or demolish a building, developers usually take a few factors into consideration: